Updated: Jun 6

 The FDA Compliancy approval rating is for thermogenic cured resins.
 There are listed ingredients that are exceptions but for the most part all 100% solid systems epoxy resins are rated food safe for "incidental food contact".
 Please note, it isn't something uniquely special to one brand.

 Direct food (vs incidental food), contact would mean it can be used as food storage and packaging without a barrier in between (example: lining on aluminum food cans), there is a lot of controversy on this.
-And regardless of what clever marketing statements claim, the majority of resin projects do not fall in this category, unless done in a commercial environment.
+And regardless of what clever marketing statements claim, the majority of resin projects do not fall in this category, unless done resin is applied in a commercial environment.